-19. The statute should prescribe a formula under which definite amounts would be deducted for federal and state income taxes, social security, and state unemployment disability insurance deductions.
-Similar deductions are made under federal law; however, these deductions are based on the actual deductions taken from the wages of the particular debtor.
+19 The statute should prescribe a formula under which definite amounts would be deducted for federal and state income taxes, social security, and state unemployment disability insurance deductions.
+Similar deductions are made under federal law; however, these deductions are based on the actual deductions from the wages of the particular debtor.
 Under the formula proposed, the deductions for federal and state income taxes would be based on the amount that would be withheld from the gross earnings of a single person who claims no tax exemptions.

 In addition to the deductions listed above, an additional deduction-based on the federal minimum hourly wage-should be allowed in determining the amount of a debtor's earnings which are subject to garnishment.
 This additional deduction for any workweek would equal 30 times the federal minimum hourly wage.
-After making these deductions, if the earnings remaining (i.e., the debtor's "available earnings") are less than \$10, nothing should be withheld.
-If the available earnings are at least \$10 but not more than \$45, 50% of the available earnings should be withheld.
-If the available earnings are more than \$45, \$23 plus 25% of the available earnings over \$45 should be withheld.
-See Table 2 infra showing approximate amounts that would be withheld under this formula as compared to the federal law.
+After making these deductions, if the earnings remaining (i.e., the debtor's "available earnings") are less than \$10, nothing would be withheld.
+If the available earnings are at least \$10 but not more than \$45, 50% of the available earnings would be withheld.
+If the available earnings are more than \$45, \$23 plus 25% of the available earnings over \$45 would withheld.
+See Table 1 showing approximate amounts that would be withheld under this formula as compared to the federal law.

-20. The statutory formula yields an amount slightly less than the approximate amount that would be withheld on the earnings of an unmarried person who claims no income tax exemptions and is covered by the public employees retirement system.
-See Table 2 infra.
+20 The statutory formula yields an amount slightly less than the approximate amount that would be withheld on the earnings of an unmarried person who claims no income tax exemptions and is covered by the Public Employees' Retirement Sysdecision not to provide an employee without dependents any significantly greater protection than is afforded under federal law-a decision strongly influenced by the fact that recommendations of the Commission to provide greater protection than the federal law have twice been defeated in the Legislature.

-under federal law.
-This decision is scrongly influenced by the fact that recommendations of the Commission to provide greater protection than the federal law have twice been defeated in the Legislature.
+(3) Where the amount that otherwise would be withheld on earnings for one week under the formula proposed by the Commission would be less than \$5, nothing should be withheld.
+This recommendation not only provides some additional protection to very low income debtors but also avoids the need to deduct small amounts where the cost to the employer may exceed the amount received by the creditor.

-- (3) Where the amount that otherwise would be withheld on earnings for one week under the formula proposed by the Commission would be less than \$5, nothing should be withheld.
-This recommendation not only provides some additional protection to very low income debtors but also avoids the need to deduct small amounts where the cost to the employer may exceed the amount received by the creditor. - (4) The form approved by the Judicial Council for levy of execution on earnings of an employee should include tables showing the amount to be withheld on gross earnings for weekly, monthly, and other common pay periods.
-The tables, which would be prepared in conformance with the formula provided in the statute, will make it simple for the employer to determine the amount to be withheld.
+(4) The form approved by the Judicial Council for levy of execution on earnings of an employee should include tables showing the amount to be withheld on gross earnings for weekly, monthly, and other common pay periods.
+The tables, which would be prepared using the formula provided in the statute, will make it simple for the employer to determine the amount to be withheld.
 Withholding will be on the basis of the employee's gross earnings, and the need to compute "disposable earnings" and then to compute the amount to be deducted from "disposable earnings" will be eliminated.
-In the tables will make it easier for the employee to discover any errors made by the employer in computing the amount to be withheld.
+21 The tables will make it easier for the employee to discover any errors made by the employer in computing the amount to be withheld.
 Disputes between creditors and employers will also be minimized by using gross earnings as the basis for withholding since this avoids the possibility of subtraction of improper items in computing the amount of "disposable earnings."